vernesapodrimaj/warehouse_retail_sales/README.md

     END AS phone_category
     FROM sleeptime_prediction_dataset;

-### groups data by rounded phone time, calculates the count per group,
-### and categorizes the phone time into quartiles, with custom labels for the lowest and highest quartiles.
+### groups data by rounded phone time, calculates the count per group and categorizes the phone time into quartiles, with custom labels for the lowest and highest quartiles.
     SELECT
     FLOOR(PhoneTime) AS rounded_phone_time, -- Rounding PhoneTime down to the nearest integer COUNT(*) AS count_per_group, -- Counting occurrences per group